-- a clean Class 4 or 5 heavy vehicle full driver's licence
+- a Class 4 or 5 (full) heavy vehicle driver's licence

-- a D endorsement on your driver's licence for carrying hazardous goods
+- a dangerous goods (D) endorsement on your driver's licence.

 Because aircraft refuellers work at airports they need to have security clearance, so they must not have any criminal convictions.

-- New Zealand Transport Agency website - getting a heavy vehicle licence
+- New Zealand Transport Agency website - getting a heavy vehicle driver's licence

 - New Zealand Transport Agency website - information on D endorsements (for carrying dangerous goods)

 There are no specific secondary education requirements to become an aircraft refueller.
 However, construction and mechanical technologies is useful.